get-eu/get-eu/pub.md

 If you share these concerns, please come along.

-Want to talk more about: democracy, accountability, freedom, equality, prosperity, efficiency
+Want to talk more about: democracy, accountability, social justice, freedom, equality, prosperity, efficiency

 Want to talk less about: immigration, superstates, flags, anthems, sovereignty, corpus juris